DLCV-Fall-2024/DLCV-Fall-2024-HW2/stable-diffusion/README.md

 then finetuned on 512x512 images.

-### Text-to-Image with Stable Diffusion

-Stable Diffusion is a latent diffusion model conditioned on the (non-pooled) text embeddings of a CLIP ViT-L/14 text encoder.
-We provide a [reference script for sampling](#reference-sampling-script), but there also exists a [diffusers integration](#diffusers-integration), which we expect to see more active community development.

 ## Comments

 - Our codebase for the diffusion models builds heavily on [OpenAI's ADM codebase](https://github.com/openai/guided-diffusion)